James McGrath (Australian politician): Senate

-Controversy
+Controversies

 In 2008, McGrath resigned from Boris Johnson's mayoral administration for allegedly racist comments.
 McGrath was asked if the election of Johnson as mayor might trigger a 'mass exodus of older Caribbean migrants' and replied that 'let them go if they don't like it here'.

 In 2011, McGrath was revealed to have paid a disgruntled Labor staffer for dirt files on government MPs.
 McGrath orchestrated the research through disgruntled Labor staffer Robert Hough.
 A sum of $3,075 was given to Hough to research the files.
 The sheet, organised by McGrath, included information on politicians sex lives, sexual promiscuity, drinking habits, health matters and family breakdowns.
 The sheet even included details of the schools of government MP children.
 Though McGrath was reprimanded for his actions by LNP leader Campbell Newman, ALP deputy leader Andrew Fraser called for him to be sacked for his involvement in commissioning the research.

 In July 2018, McGrath was photographed alongside a group of Young LNP members with some making the "OK" hand gesture which has been come to be seen as a white supremacist symbol.

-On 5 October 2019, McGrath posted a picture on his Facebook page with the caption "Car 1.
+In October 2019, McGrath attracted criticism after posting a photograph on Facebook showing a dead cockatoo caught in the roof rack of his car, accompanied by the caption, "Car 1.
 Flock of cockatoos 0."
-The picture depicted a dead and mangled cockatoo in the roof rack of a vehicle, presumably McGrath's.
-This led to widespread condemnation online.
-It was soon revealed that this was not the first post of its kind by the senator, who in 2007 posted a picture of two dead birds caught in the grill of a car with the caption "I think dinner tonight has been sorted thanks to my bullbar.
-Suggestions for how to cook the roadkill?"
-In other posts, he has suggested hitting as many as six kangaroos in a single evening and has referred to cockatoos as "menaces" and that "Anyone who thinks cockatoos are cute needs their head read by a suitably qualified medical professional."
-McGrath later updated the original caption suggesting that the context of the post had been "missed" and that the post was highlighting "the dangers faced by drivers" in the country.
+Social media users accused him of displaying a lack of compassion towards native wildlife, while Wildlife Rescue Sunshine Coast described the post as "bad form" and inappropriate.

+In May 2025, several complaints were made to the ABC Ombudsman's Office about remarks McGrath made about the Australian Greens during an appearance on the ABC's Australia Decides: Election Night Live program.
+In the program McGrath called the Greens "a nasty, horrible, racist, antisemitic party" and said he would prefer "union thugs" to the Greens.
+A report by the Ombudsman ultimately found the remarks did not breach the ABC's editorial standards and no further action was pursued.